 Well, what a day.
 While on some temporary duties for the Army Guard, I was loading some boxes when I turned.
 My knee slid to the side, there was a pop, and then a lot of pain.
 The soldiers I was with drove me back to Boise and I went to the hospital.

 After some time in the ER lobby, I was finally admitted.
 They iced my knee, gave some Motrin, and took a bunch of X-Rays.
 Luckily it showed no bone damage so they gave me a brace and crutches.
-The doctor thinks I might has some MCL and meniscus damage, but I have to go see an orthopedic doctor to see if that is true.
+The doctor thinks I might have some MCL and meniscus damage, but I have to go see an orthopedic doctor see if that is true.

 So now I am laid up on the couch and the weekend just arrived.
 Well played.